Democrats’ messaging shifts as they pass Biden relief bill: From economic crisis rescue to poverty relief

-Rep. Ro Khanna (D-Calif.) called the bill ″An ideological revolution on behalf of justice."
+Rep. Ro Khanna (D-Calif.) called the bill ″an ideological revolution on behalf of justice."

 Other Democrats, including House Speaker Nancy Pelosi (D-Calif.), described the legislation as potentially more consequential even than the Affordable Care Act in its impact on poverty in America.

-Yet the new Democratic talking points raised fresh questions about the legislation, since it is largely composed of one-time or short-term provisions that don’t amount to long-term safety net changes -- unless Democrats manage to make some of the changes permanent in future legislation.
+Yet the new Democratic talking points raised fresh questions about the legislation, since it is largely composed of one-time or short-term provisions that do not amount to long-term safety net changes — unless Democrats manage to make some of the changes permanent in future legislation.

 The Urban Institute, a centrist think tank, released a report on Wednesday finding that the $1,400-per-person stimulus payments have the biggest impact on reducing poverty of any provisions in the relief bill.
 But Democrats are unlikely to push for a permanent expansion in those payments.

-Republicans seized on the Democrats’ new boasts about their legislation, with Rep. Tom Rice (R-S.C.) calling it a “selfish attempt to saddle our next generous with debt,” filled with “progressive payouts that we the people did not order.”
+Republicans seized on the Democrats’ new boasts about their legislation, with Rep. Tom Rice (R-S.C.) calling it a “selfish attempt to saddle our next generation with debt,” filled with “progressive payouts that we the people did not order.”

 “We’re about to pass one of the most consequential pieces of legislation in modern history.
 It’s nothing short of a miracle that we have gotten to this point,” said House Budget Chairman John Yarmuth (D-Ky.).